AMIS-Services/kafka-introduction-workshop/lab3-diy-cqrs/readme.md

 Now whenever the CRM service registers a completely new customer, it should publish a message to the new *connection-mandates-topic* .
 And when for and existing customer anything changes in the values of connectionId or connectionMandate, then too should a message be published to the topic.

-The function that process both new and changed customers is function *processCustomer* in *app.js*.
+The function that processes both new and changed customers is function *processCustomer* in *app.js*.
 It is from this function therefore that the function *producer.produceMessage* is to be invoked with a message payload that looks like this:
 ```
 { "connectionId":"4617", "connectionMandate" : "1" }
 ```